Fun

 How did Jeff Bezos get so rich?

-Bezos owns 10% of Amazon, worth ~$180 billion.
-He founded Amazon in 1994, took it public in 1997, and held his equity through the dot-com crash (when the stock fell 90%), the 2008 recession, and decades of growth.
-His wealth is 99.9% Amazon stock—not salary, not real estate, not side businesses.
-He became a millionaire at age 33 and a billionaire at age 34.
+Bezos holds a sizable personal stake in Amazon, which he founded in the mid-1990s and took public in 1997.
+He held his equity through the dot-com crash (Amazon stock fell by roughly 90%), the 2008 financial crisis, and decades of subsequent growth.
+His wealth is almost entirely Amazon stock — not salary, not real estate, not side businesses.
+He first crossed the million- and billion-dollar marks in his early 30s.

 At what age did Elon Musk become a billionaire?